geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 2. Add S3 user permissions so you can download input data
 ---------------------------------------------------------

-Most input data for the UMI Workflow are stored on the AWS Cloud, but are not included in your instance by default.
+Most input data for the IMI Workflow are stored on the AWS Cloud, but are not included in your instance by default.
 Instead, relevant data for your customized simulation are fetched automatically during the workflow.
 These automatically fetched fields include data GEOS-Chem meteorology and chemistry input fields, as well as TROPOMI methane fields.
 To enable this data retrieval, you need to grant S3 download permissions to a user in your AWS account.